brunchwnewton/aethic-code/files/resources/records/active_reasoning/projective_gravity_celestial_field_guide_WEB_v3.md

 The Hopf $U(1)$ at a point is rotation about the *radial axis from the mass* — the shells are the conjugacy classes of §I.5. **Hopf charge is angular momentum about that axis.** Spin-1/2 matter carries it intrinsically: the fiber *is* the spinor phase, and a fermion is Hopf-charged by construction.
 A photon carries it through its **helicity** when propagating radially: $n = \pm1$ for the two circular polarizations.

-For a field of Hopf charge $n$, two paths from $p$ to $q$ that together enclose odd-mass $m_-$ acquire the relative phase
+For a field of Hopf charge $n$, two paths from $p$ to $q$ that begin at different points of the second-order fiber and together enclose odd-mass $m_-$ acquire the relative phase — and they remain **coherent**: a definite phase is interference, not decoherence, and it becomes effective decoherence only when $m_-\gg m_{\rm unit}$ randomizes it.
+This is a consequence of the path integral on a bundle, not an additional quantum postulate; the only non-deducible input is *which* fields carry $n$ —

 $$\Delta = n\Big[\frac{\Omega_{\rm enc}}{2} + \frac{2\pi\,m_-}{m_{\rm unit}}\Big]$$

 The first term is the Hopf part of the holonomy — half the enclosed solid angle.
-For a photon this is the **Rytov–Vladimirskii–Berry spin-redirection phase**: the rotation of polarization by the solid angle a light path's direction sweeps, known and observed optics **[T]**.
-The second-order structure *reproduces* it, which is a consistency check on the identification of the Hopf fiber with the spinor phase.
+For a **fermion** this is exact: the fiber *is* its spinor phase, and transport around a loop on a shell gives the spin-1/2 Berry phase $\Omega/2$ **[T]**.
+For a **photon** the identification of Hopf charge with helicity is a proposal **[S]**: it has the *form* of the known Rytov–Vladimirskii–Berry spin-redirection phase (a geometric phase proportional to a solid angle) but on the spatial shell rather than the sphere of propagation directions, and with the spin-1/2 coefficient rather than the spin-1 one.
+It is a structural consistency, not a coefficient-level reproduction, and it is recorded as such.
 The second term is new.

 So the distinctness principle acts on light as follows: **two photon paths beginning at different points of the second-order fiber are distinct exactly when the photon carries Hopf charge** — helicity, for radial propagation — and indistinguishable for the Hopf-neutral mode.
 The first-order photon never sees the fiber; its circularly polarized components do.
 Spin-1 is the distinct-disallowed projection, as the program's spin reading says, and helicity is the spinorial residue that survives it.